LenAnderson/SillyTavern-ComfyUI/README.md

-# SillyTavern - ComfyUI Extension
+# ~SillyTavern - ComfyUI Extension~

+# This extension is obsolete as ComfyUI is now natively supported by Silly Tavern

+---

 Generate background images, character images etc. using ComfyUI.